ndneighbor/telegram-cloudflare-proxy/README.md

 **To get your credentials:**
 1. **API Token**: Go to https://dash.cloudflare.com/profile/api-tokens → Create Token → Use "Edit Cloudflare Workers" template
-2. **Account ID**: Visit https://dash.cloudflare.com → shown in the right sidebar URL or overview page
+2. **Account ID**: Visit https://dash.cloudflare.com → shown in the right sidebar URL or overview page.
+You can click the three dots menu and copy Account ID.

 ### Option 2: Deploy from Railway (One-Click)